zhiming99/rpc-frmwrk/rpc/router/Readme.txt

-This is a test case for RPC stand-alone router.
+This is the RPC stand-alone router.
 A stand-alone router provides the following supports:

     1. To connect to the remote peer router on demand